China official sacked over son's extravagant wedding

 The commission found no evidence that Mr Ma had used public funds for the wedding, but it believed that the extravagance of the celebration ran counter to the party's rules and damaged its image, the report said.

-With official corruption rampant in China, major family events like weddings have become a front for taking bribes in the form of gifts, correspondents say.'Not aware of costs'
+With official corruption rampant in China, major family events like weddings have become a front for taking bribes in the form of gifts, correspondents say.

 Mr Ma told state media that his wealthy in-laws footed the majority of the bills for the wedding and that he was unclear of the total costs.